Identifying And Managing ADHD Risk Factors

 • Other mental, emotional, or behavioral disorders

-Adult ADHD
+Adult symptoms

 If you are concerned about how ADHD may affect your family, you may consider speaking to a licensed therapist.
 Therapy can teach parenting, communication, and coping skills while offering professional support and guidance.
-When you are more balanced and emotionally stable, you may find it easier to handle any symptoms or behaviors your child may exhibit.
+When you are more balanced and emotionally stable, you may find it easier to live a healthy lifestyle and handle any symptoms or behaviors your child may exhibit.
 Many parents find it hard to find time for in-person therapy treatments.
 If that’s the case for you, online therapy through a platform like BetterHelp may be a viable alternative worth considering.

 Parenting interventions like online therapy are an effective alternative to in-person treatments.
-Recent studies show online therapy can be a viable, accessible therapy method with many benefits, such as reduced costs, shortened wait times, and the convenience of receiving treatment from home—on your schedule.
+Recent studies show online therapy can be a viable, convenient therapy method with many benefits, such as reduced costs, shortened wait times, and the convenience of receiving treatment from home—on your schedule.

 Takeaway